jchip/nix-clap/README.md

 ### `defaultCommand(name)`

-Set the default command which is invoked when no command was given in command line.
+Set the default command which is invoked when no non-option arguments are provided in the command line.

+**How it works:**

+- When preprocessing detects only option arguments (no non-option args), the default command is inserted upfront during parsing
+- All subsequent parsing happens under the default command, allowing options to be routed correctly
+- The default command is executed automatically if it has an `exec` handler

 **Requirements:**